RinLovesYou/QuickMenuLib/README.md

 ## QuickStart

-Download the latest [Release](https://github.com/RinLovesYou/QuickMenuLib/releases) and place it in your `Mods` folder then Reference the dll in your project
+Download the latest [Release](https://github.com/RinLovesYou/QuickMenuLib/releases) and place it in your `Mods` folder then reference the dll in your project

 Create a Class that Inherits from ModMenu.
 ```cs